dallascrilley/dropzone4-actions/README.md

 ---

-### 3. Transcribe Audio to Clipboard
+### 3. Transcribe Audio and Video to Clipboard
-This action allows users to quickly transcribe audio files, such as mp3, m4a, and wav, to text and copy the result to the clipboard.
-You will have to provide your own Deepgram API key.
+This action allows users to quickly transcribe audio and video files, such as mp4, mp3, m4a, and wav, to text and copy the result to the clipboard.

+You will have to provide your own Deepgram API key and specify the path to the ffmpeg binary on your system.

-- **Name**: Transcribe Audio to Clipboard
+- **Name**: Transcribe Audio and Video to Clipboard
-- **Description**: Transcribe audio files to text and copy the result to the clipboard.
+- **Description**: Transcribe audio and video files to text and copy the result to the clipboard.
 - **Handles**: Files
 - **Creator**: Dallas Crilley
 - **URL**: [dallascrilley.com](https://dallascrilley.com)